Mahad-maano/Spotify-Data-Analysis/README.md

 This project consists of 20 SQL problems designed to analyze and extract insights from the `spotify` dataset.
 The problems are categorized into three levels based on complexity: 5 easy problems focus on basic data retrieval and filtering, 10 intermediate problems involve aggregations, rankings, and conditional queries, while 5 advanced problems require complex calculations, correlations, and deeper analysis of musical trends.
 These challenges will help uncover patterns in song popularity, engagement, and streaming behavior.

 # Easy Problems
 1. Retrieve all tracks and their respective artists.

+''' SELECT
+        track,
+        artist
+    FROM spotify;
+    '''
-2. Find all tracks from the album titled "Thriller."
+3. Find all tracks from the album titled "Thriller."
-3. List distinct album types available in the dataset.
+4. List distinct album types available in the dataset.
-4. Retrieve the top 10 most-viewed tracks.
+5. Retrieve the top 10 most-viewed tracks.
-5. Find the total number of tracks in the dataset.
+6. Find the total number of tracks in the dataset.

 # Intermediate Problems
 6. Find the average duration (in minutes) of songs by each artist.